xtoph85/HH-DW/README.md

 5.) mcube.sql

 ###SQL(M) Interpreter
 The SQL(M) interpreter is a more intuitive user interface for the hetero-homogeneous data warehouse system.
-In order to install the interpreter, first run the src/at/jku/dke/hhdw/sqlm/interpreter.sql PL/SQL script.
+In order to install the interpreter, first run the src/at/jku/dke/hhdw/sqlm/interpreter.sql PL/SQL script under the same user as the core HH-DW system.

 ##Contributors